sergio-costas/updatesnap/README.md

 ## Using it

-Just run *updatesnap.py /path/to/snapcraft.yaml*.
+Just run *updatesnap.py [-s] [-r] /path/to/snapcraft.yaml*.
 Optionally, you can add a Part name, and updatesnap will check only that part, instead of all.

 The output is like this: